 Animal Liberation Queensland (ALQ) is an independent animal rights organisation, founded in 1979, which advocates the rights of non-human animals so that they may live free from abuse, cruelty, and exploitation.
-ALQ is a not-for-profit organisation in the state of Queensland and a registered charity.
+ALQ is a not-for-profit organisation in the state of Queensland and a registered charity with the ACNC.

 A world where all nonhuman animals live free from abuse, exploitation, and suffering.
 Speciesist attitudes are rejected by society and veganism is accepted as the norm.

 To protect all animals from abuse, exploitation and suffering; to foster respectful and compassionate community attitudes towards animals; and to promote veganism as the most ethical and ecologically sustainable lifestyle.